 Franziska Heuschkel, Co-Founder at Space & Pepper

 A multidisciplinary designer with an international background, Franziska Heuschkel works at the interface of business strategy, user experience and interior concept.
 She co-founded Space & Pepper, a studio developing user-centric spaces with a portfolio ranging from Coca-Cola’s innovation lab to HVNS co-living.
 Heuschkel says to be ‘on a marathon-mission to making slow, human-centric space design the 'New Normal'.’
-She further is the conceptual lead behind the new hotel development Berlin House.
+She further worked in the conceptual development behind the new hotel development Berlin House.

 Hana Ahriz, Co-Founder at Space & Pepper